WCRSyyc/WCRSyyc.github.io/ComputerNumbers.md

 When I asked them how many marbles in my bucket they answered

  100 1101 0010.
-(The extra spaces are put there just to improve readability like putting commas in a big decimal number.)
+(The extra spaces are put there just to improve readability, like putting commas in a big decimal number.)

 How did they come up with this?
 Again the first column in the following chart is the digits in the number provided by the Rudolphuians and because it is base two we are using powers of two in the second column.